jbaudot85/bonita-project-artifact-analyzer/README.md

 # bonita-widget-tracker

-This piece of software seek for widgets usage in Bonita projects (as stored in github repos).
+This piece of software is a console app that seek for widgets usage in Bonita projects (as stored in github repos).
-Is is a console app that counts the number of widgets usage in a single Project, and exports 2 CSVs (one that relates the number of widget integration directly in pages, the other through fragments usage).
+The projects must all be child of teh same parent folder.
+A single CSV file is exported, with a line per project.

+A widget usage is counted both:
+* by direct integration in a page;
+* by indirect integration through a fragment.

 Plain Java 8 code developped in VSCode editor with Project Manager for Java extension.

-Application should be directly taylored and ran using the Main method of class App.
+Application should be directly taylored and ran using the *Main()* method of the class *App*.